Kaggle competition with zero code

 Transfer learning takes advantage from image properties learned from huge datasets like ImageNet or CIFAR-100 and then fine-tunes the neural network for specific image recognition problem.
 In our case, we would fine-tune it with images of audio files.

-The Peltarion platform supports snippets with weights trained on ImageNet.
+The Peltarion platform supports pretrained blocks with weights trained on ImageNet.

 You can try to get much better results with smaller dataset when using transfer learning.